arianrhodsandlot/eslint-config/readme.md

 ![npm](https://img.shields.io/npm/v/@arianrhodsandlot/eslint-config)

-ESLint Config for [arianrhodsandlot](https://github.com/arianrhodsandlot)'s projects.
+An opinionated ESLint Config for [arianrhodsandlot](https://github.com/arianrhodsandlot)'s projects.

 ## Usage
 To use this package, ESLint should be configured by an file named `eslint.config.js`, since we are using ESLint's [flat config](https://eslint.org/docs/latest/use/configure/configuration-files-new).